-Binghamton University’s advanced (in-service) programs in literacy education lead to a Master of Science in Education (MSEd) and eligibility for New York state teaching certification at three respective grade levels: Birth-Grade 6, Grades 5-12, Birth-Grade 12.
+Binghamton University’s advanced (in-service) programs in literacy education lead to a Master of Science in Education (MSEd) and eligibility for New York State teaching certification in Literacy All Grades.

-The programs in literacy education provide academic study and supervised field experiences and internships at the elementary or secondary school levels for students holding New York state initial certification in early childhood education, childhood education, special education, (or speech/language), ESL or a grade 7-12 academic subject.
+The program in literacy education provide academic study and supervised field experiences and internships at the elementary and secondary school levels for students holding New York State initial certification in early childhood education, childhood education, special education, (or speech/language), ESL or a grade 7-12 academic subject.
 Individuals are prepared to assume leadership roles as competent and qualified literacy teachers, specialists and consultants.

 Culminating paper/project requirements

 In addition to coursework, a final culminating scholarly paper or project is required for this degree.
 This scholarly paper is on a literacy issue, trend, or topic of the student’s choice prepared at a level appropriate for publication in a professional journal for an audience of peers.
 It should be persuasively written and include evidence from theory and research and may include an action research project.